-All humans have a tendency to be yucky sometimes — but we’re only here to point out some of the common gross things you probably witnessed (or have done yourself) in the Netherlands.
+All humans have a tendency to be quite revolting sometimes — but we’re only here to point out some of the common gross things you’ve probably witnessed (or done yourself) in the Netherlands.

-This article is not an attempt to call EVERY Dutchie or Dutch culture gross, but we’ve seen these things happen often enough that they’ve earned their solid place on this comedic list. 💁
+This article is not an attempt to call EVERY Dutchie or to generalise Dutch culture as gross, but we’ve witnessed these actions often enough for them to earn a solid place on this comedic list. 💁

 1. Spit everywhere

 Oh, all the spitting I’ve seen.
 It happens quickly, and when you least expect it.
 During a stroll along a beautiful Amsterdam canal, at a train station where a group of jongeren practice their aim on the tracks, or as soon as the person in front of you gets off the bus.

 In short: check for mucus before you decide to romanticise your life and sit on a picturesque Dutch street.

 2. Eat drop